Elmish Xamarin Forms from Fable point of View

 )

-Now this piece of view I am using in Tab View in home page and also in separate view, where I need to show the list.
-I am not saying this might not be possible in XAML but it might not be that natural like it is here.
+Now this piece of view I am using in the tab view on the home page and also in a separate view where I need to show the list.
+I am not saying this might not be possible in XAML, but it might not be as natural as it is here.

-As mentioned above; views in F# do make much more sense while creating a big application.
-I had a wonderful experience with Fable - Elmish and getting same thing with EXF to create native views is surely wonderful experience.
-It seems not a big deal while creating toy application but at the time of Enterprise application view reuse can reduce the code and possibility of errors.
-As a developer we always emphasize on code reuse but in most cases we forgot that our view is also piece of code that we can and we should reuse.
-Elmish style web app or even EXF app makes it easy to reuse view code.
+As mentioned above, views in F# make much more sense when creating a large application.
+I had a wonderful experience with Fable - Elmish and getting the same thing with EXF to create native views is surely a wonderful experience.
+It seems like not a big deal when creating a toy application, but when it comes to enterprise applications, view reuse can reduce code and the possibility of errors.
+As developers, we always emphasize code reuse, but in most cases we forget that our view is also a piece of code that we can and should reuse.
+Elmish-style web apps or even EXF apps make it easy to reuse view code.

-In my application I have reused above code.
-Let’s see how I did it.
+In my application, I have reused the code above.
+Let's see how I did it.

 module View =